RoboJackets/mjackets-api/docs/contributing/api_development.rst

 file-level comment may be sufficient.
 The detailed documentation about individual abstractions belongs with those abstractions, not at the file level.

-Do not duplicate comments in both the .h and the .cc.
+Do not duplicate comments in both the .h and the .cpp.
 Duplicated comments diverge.

 Class Comments
 ==============

-All classes should be commented with the following:
+All classes should be commented with the following at a minimum:

 - Class description
 - Member function comments with description, paramaters, and return values